My Struggle (Knausgård novels): Titles

 The books have different titles depending on country and translation.
-In the native Norwegian and in Danish and Swedish they are simply known as Min kamp 1, Min kamp 2, etc.
+The original titles in the native Norwegian are Min kamp.
+Første bok, Min kamp.
+Andre bok, etc., which directly translate to "My struggle.
+First book", "My struggle.
+Second book", etc. The Norwegian first edition cover designs made use of figures: "Min kamp 1", "Min kamp 2", etc., whereas covers of a more recent edition present the above-mentioned spelled out actual titles.
+Multiple translations have simply kept the numbered title system.

 The first volume in English was published under various titles such as My Struggle: Book One and A Death in the Family: My Struggle Book 1.
 The second volume was published as My Struggle: Book Two: A Man in Love and A Man In Love: My Struggle Book 2.
 The third volume was published as Boyhood Island: My Struggle Book 3.
 The fourth volume was published as Dancing in the Dark: My Struggle Book 4.
 The fifth volume was published as Some Rain Must Fall: My Struggle Book 5.
 The sixth and final volume was published as The End: My Struggle Book 6.

 The title of the series, of both the English translation and the original Norwegian, is a reference to Hitler’s Mein Kampf.
 Knausgård, in interviews, "has argued that a frightening characteristic that connects Mein Kampf to the writings of Anders Breivik, the perpetrator of the 2011 Utøya massacre, is that in the mind behind both texts there seems to be an 'I' and a 'we' but no 'you,' reflecting a dangerous blindness that allowed an otherwise impossible evil."
 The sixth book of the series includes a meditation on Breivik's attacks.

 The title of the first volume of the German translation is Sterben, which means "to die" or "dying", the second volume Lieben, meaning "to love" and so on.
 At the insistence of the publisher, the work was not published as Mein Kampf in Germany.
 Knausgård says that he understood and did not protest against this decision.